morioka/tiny-openai-whisper-api/README.md

 - more inference parameters should be supported. only `temperature` is supported.
 - text prompt (to whisper module) should be supported. currently text prompt is ignored.
+- some of reponse property values are dummy (static).

 ## License